-All capital assets are depreciated except for land and construction in process.
-Depreciation of buildings, building improvements, technology and software, and furniture and equipment is computed using the straight line method over their estimated useful lives.
+All capital assets are depreciated.
+Depreciation of leasehold improvements, technology and software, and furniture and equipment is computed using the straight line method over their estimated useful lives.
 Improvements to capital assets are depreciated over the remaining useful lives of the related capital assets or less.
 Estimated useful lives are as follows: